-For example, you may divide pizzas into two categories: ultra-processed pizza and authentic Italian-style pizza, which is made with fresh ingredients.
+For example, you may divide pizzas into two categories: ultra-processed pizza and authentic Italian-style pizza that is made with fresh ingredients.

-First, ultra-processed foods are defined as multi-ingredient industrial formulations.
-These include frozen and fast food pizzas made with other processed foods, such as cured meats and cheese (
+Ultra-processed foods are defined as multi-ingredient industrial formulations.
+These include frozen and fast-food pizzas made with other processed foods, such as cured meats and cheese (

 On the other hand, authentic Italian-style pizza is prepared with higher-quality ingredients.

-When you use higher-quality ingredients such as fresh tomato sauce, pizza may be a source of antioxidants such as lycopene.
+When made with higher-quality ingredients such as fresh tomato sauce, pizza may be a source of antioxidants such as lycopene.
 Lycopene is a pigment present in tomatoes that fights harmful free radicals and may even lower the risk of heart disease (

 Free radicals are unstable molecules that may cause damage to your cells.
-Antioxidants help stabilize these free radicals to prevent damage to your cells.
+Antioxidants help stabilize free radicals to prevent this damage.

 Mind the toppings

-Your choice of toppings may quickly turn a healthy pizza into a greasy, high cholesterol pie.
+Your choice of toppings may quickly turn a nutritious pizza into a greasy, high cholesterol pie.

-Some of the most popular animal-based pizza toppings include a variety of processed meats.
-Studies have linked processed meat intake with increased heart disease risk due to their high saturated fat and cholesterol content (
+Some of the most popular animal-based pizza toppings are processed meats.
+Studies have linked processed meat intake with increased heart disease risk due to the high saturated fat and cholesterol content of these meats (

-For instance, a meta-analysis in 614,062 people determined that those who had a daily intake of 50 grams of processed meat had a 42% higher risk of heart disease (
+For instance, a meta-analysis in 614,062 people found that those who had a daily intake of 50 grams of processed meat had a 42% higher risk of heart disease (

-Most consider cheese to be an essential ingredient to a pizza.
-Yet, since this dairy product contains fat and dietary cholesterol, you may wonder whether it will elevate your cholesterol levels.
+Most people consider cheese to be an essential ingredient in pizza.
+But because this dairy product contains fat and dietary cholesterol, you may wonder whether it will increase your cholesterol levels.

-One 12-week study in 164 people with 2 or more risk factors for heart disease determined that eating regular-fat cheese didn’t increase LDL (bad) cholesterol levels compared with a reduced-fat cheese intake (
+One 12-week study in 164 people with two or more risk factors for heart disease found that eating regular-fat cheese didn’t increase LDL (bad) cholesterol levels any more than eating reduced-fat cheese did (

 You may enjoy some pizza even if you have high cholesterol levels.
 Just make sure to opt for high quality ingredients and cut back on processed meat toppings.

-People adore pizza in all its forms, which is why you find countless alternatives and variations available that enable almost everybody to enjoy a slice or two, regardless of your dietary needs.
+People adore pizza in all its forms, which is why countless alternatives and variations are available that enable almost everyone to enjoy a slice or two, regardless of dietary needs.

-Luckily for you, lowering your pizza’s cholesterol levels is quite easy.
+Lowering your pizza’s cholesterol content is quite easy.

 Here are some tips you could try the next time you crave pizza:

 - Swap toppings.
-Trading unhealthy processed meats for vegetables is an easy way to lower your pizza’s cholesterol content while increasing its fiber content.
-Increasing your fiber intake — especially soluble fiber — is known to help lower blood cholesterol levels (
+Trading processed meats for vegetables will lower a pizza’s cholesterol content while increasing fiber content.
+Increasing your intake of fiber — especially soluble fiber — may help lower your blood cholesterol levels (

 - Avoid stuffed-crust pizza.
-Stuffed-crust pizzas have higher fat and cholesterol levels than regular crust ones.
-Just one slice of a stuffed-crust pizza may reach up to 13 grams of fat and 35 mg of cholesterol, while the same serving of a regular-crust pizza contains 10 grams of fat and 18 mg of cholesterol (
+One slice of a stuffed-crust pizza may contain up to 13 grams of fat and 35 mg of cholesterol, while one slice of a regular-crust pizza contains 10 grams of fat and 18 mg of cholesterol (

 - Make your own pizza.
-Fast foods and some restaurant meals are high in processed meats, fat, cholesterol, and sodium, plus low in fiber and other essential nutrients.
-Switching to homemade pizza may increase your dietary diversity (
+Fast foods and some restaurant meals are high in processed meats, fat, cholesterol, and sodium and low in fiber and other essential nutrients.
+Switching to homemade pizza may increase dietary diversity (

 - Stick to oven-baked pizzas.
-Cooking methods may significantly influence your meal’s nutrition quality.
-Baking your pizza doesn’t add any additional fat, but deep-frying forms trans fats, which increase LDL (bad) cholesterol levels and heart disease risk (
+Cooking methods may significantly affect your meal’s nutritional quality.
+Baking your pizza doesn’t add any fat, but deep-frying forms trans fats, which increase LDL (bad) cholesterol levels and heart disease risk (

 - Opt for traditional Italian-style pizza.
-Authentic Italian-style pizzas are healthier than the fast-food alternative.
+Authentic Italian-style pizzas are more nutritious than the fast-food alternative.

-Swap processed meats for veggies, try a veggie-based crust, avoid stuffed-crust and deep-fried pizzas, and prefer an Italian-style or homemade pizza if trying to lower your pizza’s cholesterol content.
+Swap processed meats for veggies, try a veggie-based crust, avoid stuffed-crust and deep-fried pizzas, and opt for an Italian-style or homemade pizza if trying to lower your pizza’s cholesterol content.